zalfaizd/Tugas_Citra_DigitalTF7A5/README.md

 # Tugas Project Citra Digital
+Zalfa Izdihar

-This is for study purposes :)
+Disclamer : This is for study purposes :)